OBOFoundry/OBOFoundry.github.io/.github/ISSUE_TEMPLATE/new-ontology-request.md

 ---

+Use this form for registering a new ontology with OBO.
+Consult the FAQ on http://obofoundry.org with any questions.
 Please fill in the values here to the best of your abilities:

 ```
 ---